anolivei/Inception42/README.md

 ## Features ##

-• A Docker container that contains NGINX with TLSv1.2 or TLSv1.3 only.
+• A Docker container that contains NGINX with TLSv1.2 or TLSv1.3 only.<br>
-• A Docker container that contains WordPress + php-fpm (it must be installed and configured) only without nginx.
+• A Docker container that contains WordPress + php-fpm (it must be installed and configured) only without nginx.<br>
-• A Docker container that contains MariaDB only without nginx.
+• A Docker container that contains MariaDB only without nginx.<br>
-• A volume that contains WordPress database.
+• A volume that contains WordPress database.<br>
-• A second volume that contains WordPress website files.
+• A second volume that contains WordPress website files.<br>
-• A docker-network that establishes the connection between containers
+• A docker-network that establishes the connection between containers.<br>

 ## Technologies ##